syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-action.md

 ## Adding an action to the bookmarks

-Essential PDF provides support to add the various actions to the [Bookmarks](https://help.syncfusion.com/document-processing/pdf/pdf-library/net/working-with-bookmarks).
+Essential&reg; PDF provides support to add the various actions to the [Bookmarks](https://help.syncfusion.com/document-processing/pdf/pdf-library/net/working-with-bookmarks).
 The code snippet below shows how to add an URI action to bookmark.

 {% tabs %}